Maui Coral Reefs: 7 Ways to Help

-It is no secret that coral reefs are vanishing worldwide at an alarming rate.
-But, when I say worldwide, it almost sounds as if this ecosystem is abundant when in reality, coral reefs only cover .015 percent of the ocean floor.
-That is roughly the size of France.
-Yet, despite claiming this minuscule swath of seafloor, coral reefs support 25 percent of all marine life in the ocean.
+It is no secret that coral reefs are vanishing at an alarming rate.
+Worldwide, coral reefs only cover 0.015 percent of the ocean floor—roughly the size of France!
+Despite occupying a minuscule fraction of the seafloor, coral reefs support 25 percent of all marine life.

-Imagine almost 2 billion people relying on the landmass of France for survival!
-Not only do coral reefs provide a critical economic resource, but coral reefs are also essential sources of food for a variety of animals while protecting coastlines from catastrophic weather events!
+Imagine 2 billion people relying on the landmass of France for survival!
+Indeed, coral reefs provide critical economic resources and food for animals.
+Coral reefs also protect coastlines from catastrophic weather events!

 For the sake of scope, let’s focus on the current state of Maui’s coral reefs.
-Then, we will highlight conservation efforts for the coral reef ecosystem and what we can do as individuals to combat our reefs’ rapid changes.
+We will then highlight conservation efforts for the coral reef ecosystem and what individuals can do to mitigate the rapid changes affecting our reefs.
 According to ancient Hawaiian lore, the history of all life evolved from the coral polyp.
-Tiny coral polyps are the base organisms of an entire coral reef system.
-Thus, the Hawaiians have always known how vital corals are to the health of life on the planet.
+Tiny coral polyps are the base organisms of an entire coral reef system, meaning Hawaiians have consistently recognized how vital corals are to the health of life on the planet.

-Popular Maui diving sites such as Airport Beach in Kaanapali saw a 33% decrease in coral cover from 1995 to 2012.
-Likewise, the famous Honolua Bay in West Maui dropped a jarring 76 percent between 1995 and 2012.
+Popular Maui diving and snorkeling sites, such as Airport Beach in Kaanapali, experienced a 33 percent decrease in coral cover from 1995 to 2012.
+The coral reefs of West Maui’s famous Honolua Bay dropped a staggering 76 percent between 1995 and 2012!

 Maalaea Bay in central Maui was the first example of a total coral reef collapse.
 The bay transformed from a healthy, diverse coral reef ecosystem to a degraded underwater desert in just a few decades.
-Fast forward ten years, and now we are witnessing more coral reef decline.
-You have to wonder what it will take to save this valuable resource with a growing island population.
-In 2002, coastal Hawaiian coral reefs got valued at almost $10 billion, with an average annual total of $364 million (Cesar and Beukering, 2004).
-This outdated amount is undoubtedly much higher now, particularly for Maui!
+Fast-forward ten years, and we now see more coral reefs declining.

 Ocean Conservation in Hawaii

-The prognosis for Hawaii and the rest of the world seems bleak; however, people are fighting against the human impact on the marine environment.
+The prognosis for Hawaii and the rest of the world appears bleak; however, people are fighting against human impacts on the marine environment.

 |